fluxcd/helm-operator-get-started/README.md

 ### Install Weave Flux

-First step in automating Helm releases with [Weave Flux](https://github.com/weaveworks/flux) is to create a Git repository with your charts source code.
+The first step in automating Helm releases with [Weave Flux](https://github.com/weaveworks/flux) is to create a Git repository with your charts source code.
 You can fork the [gitops-helm](https://github.com/stefanprodan/gitops-helm) project and use it as a template for your cluster config.

 Add the Weave Flux chart repo: